yanboyang713/oldblog/spacemacs/index.md

-# Getting Started with Spacemacs/Emacs
+# Getting Started with Spacemacs

 ## Prerequisites